frankhjh/Query-Reply-Matching/README.md

 The form of data it provides is text,including the query and reply.
 For each query, it provides several replies, one of them is real reply, while the others are all fake.
 The **query-real reply** pair is labeled as **1** and the **query-fake reply** pair is labeled as **0**. our aim is to train a classification model to identify them.

 ## Model
 My first idea is to use CNN and LSTM, but unfortunately,both of them have poor performance on the test set.I also used the stacking method to combine them, but the performance improvement is also not significant.
-Then I tried the famous pre-trained model:**Bert**. as I expected, the performance of it on this task is really good.
+Then I tried the famous pre-trained model:**BERT**. as I expected, the performance of it on this task is really good.

 The final F1 score on test set is **0.76341018**, the rank is top **15%**